 According to the spring 2011 edition of the American Express OPEN® Small Business Monitor, a decade-old semi-annual survey of business owners, small-business growth is prevailing over survival for the first time since 2006.
-While the survey reveals that 65% of entrepreneurs anticipate that growth will be slow and steady, the majority of them (56%) are confident enough that things have taken a turn for the better that they are willing to take some degree of financial risk where they weren’t before.
+While the survey reveals that 65% of entrepreneurs with innovative business ideas anticipate that growth will be slow and steady, the majority of them (56%) are confident enough that things have taken a turn for the better that they are willing to take some degree of financial risk where they weren’t before.
 In fact, many of them plan to hire additional employees and make necessary capital investments for the first time in years.

 Heralding the “true resiliency of small business owners” in a recent statement, American Express OPEN® President Susan Sobbott said, “They streamlined operations, shifted priorities and made tough staffing choices during the recession, but they have come out the other side stronger than ever.
 They are taking calculated risks, hiring at pre-recession levels and the mindset has shifted from ‘maintaining’ to ‘growing’.”